 The Experience Mod System’s Hidden Good Side

-The Experience Mod system can actually silently help your company.
+The Experience Mod system can silently help your company.
 The Workers Compensation Experience Modification Factor (E-Mod/X-Mod/Ex-Mod) system can seem complicated and cause very high premiums at times.
 Three times over the last few weeks, I have heard or read different inaccurate comments about the E-Mod system.

-I thought I would post a reply to those comments by pointing out how the E-Mod system may actually help your company.
+I thought I would post a reply to those comments by pointing out how the E-Mod system may help your company.

 - One bad claim can ruin our E-Mod – In most states, The E-Mod system has a maximum claim amount that can be charged to your company’s E-Mod.
-As I have posted in the past, four $25,000 claims are much harmful than one $100,000 claim.
+As I have posted in the past, four $25,000 claims are much more harmful than one $100,000 claim.
 One bad claim will not hurt your company.
 Rating agencies realize that companies may have one serious accident in the course of doing business.

-- We pay our small claims out of pocket – The E-Mod system will discount the medical only claims by some factor – usually 70%.
+- We pay our small claims out of pocket – The E-Mod system will discount the medical-only claims by some factor – usually 70%.
 There are many dangers when paying your small claims out of pocket such as medical control.
 The 70% discount was designed to encourage employers to file all Workers Comp claims with their carrier.

 I am not that big of a fan of the Experience Mod system.
 It is the one in place.
 Winning the E-Mod battle means playing by their rules.
-The E-Mod system does have a few penalties built in for employers that wish to play by their own rules.
+The E-Mod system does have a few penalties built in for employers who wish to play by their own rules.
 I will comment on that next time.

 ©J&L Risk Management Inc Copyright Notice